m25703/j28n39sjhy37b/README.md

 ## Troubleshooting

 - **SQL Connection Issues**: If you encounter any issues connecting to your SQL server, ensure that the server is running and that you have provided the correct credentials in the server configuration file.
+Change the database name as required.

 - **Port Conflict**: If port `3000` is already in use on your machine, you can specify a different port by modifying the client's configuration file.
 Open the `client/package.json` file and update the `"start"` script to include the desired port number.